chrisotto6/card-shuffling/README.md

 Combines the output from Babel into a single Javascript file.
 This is needed because the export and requires included in those files could not communicate if they were not in the same file.
 ### HTTP-Server
 A simple tool used to start a service pointing to the index.html and defaults to localhost:8080.
+### Mocha and Chai
+Used to unit the cardDeck class.

 ## Contributing
 In order to contribute to this repository the following build steps will need to be followed, using Babel, Browserify and HTTP-Server.